geotrev/spider-ui/packages/global-event-registry/README.md

 # `@spider-ui/global-event-registry`

-This is a utility for tracking and managing global DOM events.
+`globalEventRegistry` adds a thin layer around `window.addEventListener` and `window.removeEventListener` that controls which handler should be called next based on a [stack strategy](https://en.wikibooks.org/wiki/Data_Structures/Stacks_and_Queues#stacks).

 If you are working with popover elements like tooltips, modals, dropdowns, and the like, then you might need to know about this package.
 Read on!

 - [Problem](#problem)
 - [Solution](#solution)